BartJongejan/Bracmat/README.md

     * launch.py

-      Python program that demonstrates evaluation of Bracmat expressions, also call back to Python Tests the prythat module.
+      Python program that demonstrates evaluation of Bracmat expressions, also call back to Python.
+      Tests the prythat module.

     * prythat.pyx